pangland/codenames/README.md

 ## To Do ##

-The application is nearly ready to be hosted.
-I still need to address:
+A simple version of the application is hosted.
+Important additional features:

 - Authentication for permanent lobbies
 - Cleaning up my homepage